-This game is said to have been first played by the Malaysian Royal Family in the 15th Century, and resembles modern day volleyball, with a few exceptions of course.
+This game is said to have been first played by the Malaysian Royal Family in the 15th century and resembles modern day volleyball, with a few exceptions of course.

 Played in a court the same size as a badminton court, with two teams of three on either side of a 5-foot net, the aim of the game is simple: don’t drop the ball!
 Unlike volleyball, players can only touch the ball once before it goes over the net, and they’re not allowed to touch the ball with their hands!
-This leads to all sorts of acrobatic displays from the players who use ingenious (and sometime beautiful) methods to keep the ball from faulting on their patch.
+This leads to all sorts of acrobatic displays from the players who use ingenious (and sometimes beautiful) methods to keep the ball from faulting on their patch.

 Tejo from Colombia

 Tejo is a traditional sport from Colombia which is unbelievably popular!
 As sports go, it is rather old, quite boozy and a tad explosive.

 The aim of the game is to fling a disc into a tube which is surrounded by small bags of gunpowder!
 While you would think this requires a great deal of concentration and skill, players often drink beer as they play, giving the whole event a festive, cheery atmosphere.
 Wonder what the world record is.